 The concepts of working time and rest time are mutually exclusive.
 Therefore, on-call service that a worker realises for an employer should be considered either working time or rest time.
 If this activity is classified as working time, it affects neither the intensity nor performance of the work carried out by the worker.

-In this sense, and in the current state, if on-call service requires physical presence, either in a work place or in a place determined by the employer, and the worker must be available in order to provide services for the employer if needed, it is considered working time.
-On the other hand, a system of on-call service where a worker has to be permanently available, however, without the obligation to be present in a work place, does not imply working time.
-That is because a worker, in these circumstances, can manage their time with fewer limitations and devote themselves to their personal interest.
+In this sense, and in the current state, if on-call service requires physical presence, either in a workplace or in a place determined by the employer, and the worker must be available to provide services for the employer if needed, it is considered working time.
+On the other hand, a system of on-call service where a worker has to be permanently available, however, without the obligation to be present in a workplace, does not imply working time.
+That is because a worker, in these circumstances, can manage his time with fewer limitations and devote himself to his interests.
 In this case, only the time dedicated to the effective provision of services should be considered working time.

 Companies that voluntarily have conventions, regular meetings, or training activities organized by the employer on Sundays, its workers have the right to have these hours considered working time.
 From the case analysed by the Supreme Court, it can also be extracted that the hours worked above the duration of an ordinary working day should be regarded as working time for employees with reduced working hours during such special events.

-It is to be noted that the hours spent by office or sales workers, even if on a voluntary basis, on presentations or sports competitions (such as soccer or golf) organized by an employer to invite clients, should be considered working time.
+It is to be noted that the hours spent by office or sales workers, even if voluntarily, on presentations or sports competitions (such as soccer or golf) organized by an employer to invite clients, should be considered working time.
 As such, an employer should schedule the next working day twelve hours after the end of the activities related to the special event.

 In conclusion, this article does not include all the information about what is considered working time in Spain.
 There exists extensive case law and judicial doctrine in our country, which classifies workers; activities as working time.
 These three Judgements are no more than a simple example of this.
 The social and economic reality, a thousand times faster than a regulation, will surely surprise us in the future.